 Fortunately, as technology, as advanced over the years, we’ve started to develop a multitude of ways in which we can be rid of all those wires.
 Whether it’s your home internet connection, Bluetooth headset, public Wi-Fi hotspots, wireless charging pads, and so on, wireless technology is becoming more and more ubiquitous.
 And audio is no exception.
 Initially, the technology used in wireless Bluetooth headphones was very sub-par, offering iffy clarity and quality compared to the traditional wired headset, and were nowhere near the quality desired by audio professionals.

 Today, the landscape for wireless/bluetooth headphones is a little bit different.
 And we’ll show you why!

-What are wireless TV headphones?
+What are wireless headphones for TV?

 This might be pretty obvious, but it’s all in the name.
 They’re headphones that require no wires.
 You’re free to roam around (to an extent) without having to worry about tripping over a cord or accidentally unplugging something.
 By far, it’s one of the more convenient ways to listen to your audio.